-So this set-up brings him to some little town run and divided by two criminal branches of Chicago organized crime.
-And according to the book title you would expect some sort of “Yojimbo – Fistful of Dollars – Last Man Standing” type of shit, which just doesn’t happen.
-Sure, there is a bit of scheming and double play and such, but far too little to make it outstanding.
+So this setup brings him to a little town run (and divided) by two criminal branches of Chicago organised crime.
+And according to the book title, you would expect some sort of “Yojimbo – Fistful of Dollars – Last Man Standing” type of shit, which just doesn’t happen.
+Sure, there is a bit of scheming, double-play, and such, but far too little to make it outstanding.
 Which is disappointing enough, but even worse is that there’s hardly any mystery or suspense.
-Final twist is soooo predictable and I’ve seen it happened so many times: author falls in this trap where she or he neglect to introduce more characters and subplots, so by the end of the book there’s just one of them who can be actually guilty.
-What makes this ending especially funny is that our hero himself knows that and he cracks the case simply by:
+The final twist is soooo predictable, and I’ve seen it happen so many times: the author falls into this trap of neglecting to introduce more characters and subplots, so by the end of the book, there’s just one of them who can actually be guilty.
+What makes this ending especially funny is that our hero himself knows that, and he cracks the case simply by:

 Culprit: “What makes you think that I took out the contract?”